-We have a helpline if you need more information about how this may affect you.
+If you need more information about how this may affect you, we have a helpline you can call.
 The helpline staff will provide general information about the changes and the support you can get but they will not have access to all of your benefit information.

-The helpline number is 0845 605 7064 or textphone 0845 608 8551 for people with hearing or speech impairments.
-The helpline is open from 8am to 6pm and will be available from 9 May 2012.
+The helpline number is 0845 6057064 or textphone 0845 6088551 for people with hearing or speech impairments.
+The helpline is open Monday to Friday 8am to 6pm.